About Academic Student Employment

 - Readers are employed to render diverse services as course assistants, which will normally include the grading of student papers and examinations.
 Subject to assignment by the department, duties might also include attendance at lectures, office hours, consultation with the instructor, and other course-related duties.

 In the School of Social Welfare, preference for GSI and Reader appointments is given to Social Welfare doctoral students who have a work requirement as part of a currently active doctoral student funding package.
-In the early spring of each year, an application for GSI and Reader appointments for the following academic year is distributed to all Social Welfare graduate students.
-Announcements are also posted on this page.
-Applications received under each announcement are reviewed by the Faculty Adviser for GSI Affairs and supervising faculty members who then contact students for interviews, usually in late April.
+Applications for anticipated GSI and Reader appointments are distributed to all Social Welfare graduate students.
+Positions open to students outside of our department are posted to Handshake whenever available.
+These positions are then also viewable on the Graduate Division's Open GSI/GSR Positions webpage.

-Appointment letters are sent in early summer to students selected for a GSI or Reader appointment in the following academic year.
+Appointment letters are sent to students selected for a GSI or Reader appointment in the next semester (or following academic year).
 Hiring is not final until 1) a formal written offer is made by authorized departmental staff; and, 2) the ASE accepts the offer in writing.

 GSR Appointments in Social Welfare